How Sleep Affects Athletic Performance: The Science Behind Rest

 Conclusion: Sleep Is a Secret Weapon for Athletes

 When it comes to athletic performance, sleep is just as important as training.
 It plays a pivotal role in muscle recovery, energy restoration, cognitive function, and overall well-being.
-Sleep not only enhances physical performance but also contributes to better decision-making, mood regulation, and injury prevention.
+Understanding the science of sleep can help athletes perform at their peak, recover faster, and stay healthy longer.